-The income tax expense for the years ended December 31, 2018 and 2017 differed from the amounts computed by applying the U.S. federal income tax rate of 21% and 34% respectively, to loss before tax expense as a result of foreign taxes, nondeductible expenses, tax credits generated, true up of net operating loss carryforwards, and increase in the Company's valuation allowance.
+The income tax expense for the years ended December 31, 2020 and 2019 differed from the amounts computed by applying the U.S. federal income tax rate of 21% to loss before tax expense as a result of foreign taxes, the impact of permanent differences, including "global intangible low-taxed income" ("GILTI"), tax credits generated, true up of net operating loss carryforwards, and increase in the Company's valuation allowance.

 The Company applies the elements of FASB ASC 740-10 regarding accounting for uncertainty in income taxes.
 This clarifies the accounting for uncertainty in income taxes recognized in financial statements and required impact of a tax position to be recognized in the financial statements if that position is more likely than not of being sustained by the taxing authority.
-As of December 31, 2018 the Company did not have any unrecognized tax benefits and has not accrued any interest or penalties through 2018.
-The Company does not expect to have any unrecognized tax benefits within the next twelve months.
+As of December 31, 2020, the Company recorded unrecognized tax benefits in the amount of \$2.4 million and has not accrued any interest or penalties through 2020.
 The Company's policy is to recognize interest and penalties related to tax matters within the income tax provision.
 Tax years beginning in 2014 are generally subject to examination by taxing authorities, although net operating losses from all years are subject to examinations and adjustments for at least three years following the year in which the attributes are used.
 The Company concluded the examination from the United States Internal Revenue Service for tax year 2014 noting adjustments to the U.S. federal net operating loss carryforwards and research and development credit carryforwards.
 No other examinations are in process.